 On Friday, September 2 the Very Reverend John Kartje, Rector/President of the University of Saint Mary of the Lake/Mundelein Seminary announced the winners of the 2016 Monsignor John Canary Theological Enrichment Fund grants.
-Established by former Mundelein rector Monsignor John Canary, the fund provides financial assistance to seminary faculty and students to attend conferences or complete research which will serve to advance the quality of theological education at Mundelein.
+Established by generous friends and fellow alumni of former Mundelein rector Monsignor John Canary, the fund provides financial assistance to seminary faculty and students to attend conferences or complete research which will serve to advance the quality of theological education at Mundelein.
 This year’s grant recipients are Michael Lewis and Ivan Montelongo from the Diocese of El Paso, TX and Michael Brungardt from the Diocese of Wichita, KS.

 Michael Lewis and Ivan Montelongo